John Kane (trade unionist)

+Life

 Born in Alnwick in Northumberland, Kane became an orphan when he was young and, as a result, left school at the age of seven to work in a tobacco factory.
 Two years later, he was able to return to school, where he spent three further years in education, before becoming an apprentice gardener.
 At the age of seventeen, the head gardener ordered all his staff to give a celebratory welcome to the landowner, but Kane refused, and was beaten.
 He left, moving to Gateshead, and found employment at an ironworks.

 In Gateshead, Kane became interested in trade unionism, and founded a short-lived ironworkers' union in 1842.
 Its collapse, later in the year, discouraged his workmates from future attempts at forming an association, but Kane remained keen, even as his gained promotions at work, to become a roller.

 Around 1850, Kane began collaborating with Joseph Cowen, who shared support for Chartism and the Revolutions of 1848.
 He was a founder member of Cowen's Northern Reform Union, and was a leading supporter of P. A. Taylor, its candidate in the 1859 UK general election.
 During the 1850s, he was also active in the Working Men's Reading Room, Northern Working Men's Permissive Bill Association and Gateshead Ratepayers' Association, and was a founder of the Cramlington Co-operative Society.

 In 1862, Kane's agitation for a trade union was finally successful.
 Branches were formed at works across Gateshead, and Kane was elected president of the new National Association of Ironworkers.
 Kane travelled around the North of England to help establish branches in other cities, and the union grew until 1864, when its members in Leeds were locked out by employers.
 Members held out for twenty-seven weeks, but eventually had to admit defeat, and Kane was sacked by his own employer for his part in the union.